 City of Augusta | Augusta, GA

 Merrick & Company provided a feasibility study and master plan for the Savannah River in August, GA.
 The project began with multi-day stakeholder meetings, site analysis, literature review and evaluation of the existing New Savannah Bluff Lock and Dam Park.
 In addition, the team participated in a site visit to Columbus, Georgia with the Augusta Commissioners, the Savannah River Keeper, Uptown Columbus and representatives from Economic Development.
-The purpose of the site visit was to see firsthand the social and economic benefits of creating a whitewater venue that served as an anchor for recreational-focused activity.
+The purpose of the site visit was to see firsthand the potential social and economic benefits of creating a whitewater venue that served as an anchor for recreational-focused activity.

 The project required coordination with the City of Augusta, City of North Augusta, the Savannah River Keeper, USACE, NOAA, the Georgia Port Authority and specialty fish experts.
 Our team worked with the fish specialist to determine passage and spawning habits of Atlantic sturgeon.